The only way to discover the limits of the possible is to go beyond them into the impossible — Arthur C. Clarke

 From St Nizier to the top of Moucherotte itself was another 600m of ascent in quite spectacular scenery.
 Watching the trails of people on the ascent winding their way to the top was quite awe inspiring, and it was good to reach the top.
 The first couple of kms of descent weren’t much fun (lots of loose rock) but I enjoyed the rest of the run down to Lans-en-Vercors for my first checkpoint with support crew.
 Peta and Paul did a great job of sorting me out by topping up bottles and making sure I was ok.

 There was a small hill (Montagne d’Uriol) between St Paul de Varces and Vif but it wasn’t significant in itself and then there was the downhill to Vif, which was actually quite pleasant (one of the few enjoyable downhill sections).
-Then a 3km flat run through Vif in the beating sun, around 29 degrees with no shade, meant I was hot and drained by the time I reached the Vif checkpoint.
-On arriving at Vif it was great to see Peta and Paul, and I looked a right state in the heat, but between us all we managed to sort out my feet and hydration.
+On arriving at Vif it was great to see Peta and Paul, and judging from the photos I looked a right state in the heat, but between us all we managed to sort out my feet and hydration.
 Were I doing the UT4M Vercors 40, I could have stopped here, and perhaps been very happy.

 From Vif the trail went up 100m to the level of the train line above the town and then back down to cross the Drac, where Peta and Paul passed me in the car and shouted encouragement.
 Then it was over Col de la Chai, via the village of Saint-Georges-de-Commiers.
 That village had a lovely water trough with a push button tap — so fresh cool water on demand.
 One of the defining monents of the climb to Col de la Chai was the stop at another water trough, where everyone stopped to wet their hats and cool their heads and top up their supplies.
 I’ve never seen a race where cool water was such a premium and so useful at the same time (the temperature was around 29°C so this isn’t too surprising)!
 From Col de la Chai it was a relatively straightforward and pleasant descent to Laffrey.